bcgov/aps-infra-platform/documentation/guides/owner-journey-v1.md

           - <MYSERVICE>.cluster.local
 ```

-A new service endpoint with SSL termination (using Service Serving Certificates) is then created in the APS project space for the given Openshift cluster, with the following format:
+A new service endpoint with SSL termination (using Service Serving Certificates) is then created in the APS project space for the given OpenShift cluster, with the following format:

 | Cluster     | Endpoint                                               |
 | ----------- | ------------------------------------------------------ |